 - A. Design.
 Fences, walls and screening are subject to the following: - 1.
 The erection, construction or alteration of any fence, wall or privacy screen as defined herein, shall be constructed to meet all relevant codes. - 2.
-Fences with barbed wire or concertina wire are only permitted in the Industrial District.
-Fences with electrical current are permitted in the AG Agricultural and Industrial District. - 3.
-Fences shall be made of ornamental metal, rot-resistant wood, chain link or other high-quality, durable materials.
-The finished side of a fence or wall shall face outward toward abutting lots and rights-of-way. - 4.
+Fences with barbed wire or concertina wire are only permitted in the Industrial District. - 3.
+Fences with electrical current are permitted in the AG Agricultural and Industrial District. - 4.
+Fences shall be made of high-quality, durable materials.
+The finished side of a fence or wall shall face outward toward abutting lots and rights-of-way. - 5.
+Fences in residential zone districts shall consist of materials that are customarily found in residential settings such as a wooden privacy fence, ornamental metal or wooden picket fence, or coated chain link. - 6.
 Walls shall be made of masonry, decorative block, poured concrete, brick, stone or other high-quality, appropriate material.
-The material used shall be compatible with material used in construction of the main building. - 5.
-Densely landscaped areas, such as hedges and closely spaced bushes or other plant materials, may be considered a fence when they have the effect or accomplish the purposes normally associated with fences, such as creating privacy or separation.
+The material used shall be compatible with material used in construction of the main building. - 7.
+Densely landscaped areas, such as hedges and closely spaced bushes or other plant materials, may be considered a fence when they have the effect or accomplish the purposes normally associated with fences, such as creating privacy or separation. - B. Placement. - 1.
+Fences, walls, and screens shall be outside of the public right-of-way and set back at least one (1) foot from the right-of-way line.

-A. Placement.

-- 1. Fences, walls, and screens shall be outside of the public right-of-way and set back at least one (1) foot from the right-of-way line.
 Fences may otherwise be on the property line. - 2.
 The footings of a wall cannot encroach on other properties or within the right-of-way. - 3.
-Where underground utilities interfere with the placement of the wall or fence at the property line, in which case the fence or wall shall be placed on the utility easement line nearest the property line.
+Where underground utilities interfere with the placement of the wall or fence at the property line, in which case the fence or wall shall be placed on the utility easement line nearest the property line. - C. Height. - 1.
+Measurement.
+The height of the fence or the wall shall be measured from the lowest ground level elevation at a distance from three (3) feet from each side of the wall or fence. - 2.
+Front Yard.
+Open fences (decorative metal, chain link) shall not be taller than four (4) feet in a required front yard.
+Solid fences and walls shall not be higher than three (3) feet in a required front yard.